What are penny policies and how can I track one down?

 How to find an old life insurance policy

-If you have a sneaking suspicion that you or a family member have taken out a policy several decades ago and forgotten about it.
-If you want to know how to find a life insurance policy exists, here’s what you can do to find a lost insurance policy.
+Perhaps you have a sneaking suspicion that you or a family member took out a policy several decades ago and forgot about it.
+Perhaps you even remember the insurance man calling round when you were little?

 • If you know which company issued the policy, contact them directly.